The Grand Egyptian Museum

 Iconic Elements: Golden triangle motif, grand staircase, panoramic glass curtain wall with pyramid views

-The design incorporates symbolic geometric patterns and materials, such as locally sourced limestone and alabaster, echoing the materials used in ancient temples.
+The design incorporates symbolic geometric patterns and materials, such as locally sourced limestone and alabaster, echoing architectural traditions found in sites like the ancient Dendera Temple.

 Book your unforgettable adventure with Luxury Egypt Tours